oh-sless-t2/ice-cream-infrastructure/README.md

 These modules are totally specific to your application or enterprise function.
 They decide names, they provide source code, they configure empty infrastructure to something meaningful.

+## Benefits and Risks of this approach

+### Benefits

+Speed.
+Identifying common application patterns, and being able to onboard teams to a standardised infrastructure setup is a big plus.

+Standardisation.

+### Risks

+Teams that fork the archetype without genericising for other teams.

+Overfitting to specific application use cases

 ## The main components

 ```text